GreenAI-Uppa/GreenAI-Uppa.github.io/index.md

 <img src="images/sebastien.png" align="center" width="200"/>
 After a PHD thesis defended in 2008, at [Institut de Marseille](https://www.i2m.univ-amu.fr) Sebastien worked as Associated professor at [Université d'Angers](https://www.univ-angers.fr/fr/index.html) in the lab [LAREMA](https://math.univ-angers.fr/LAREMA/) where he defended his Habilitation thesis in 2014.
 He found the AI start-up [LumeanAI](https://www.lumenai.fr/) in 2015 and the non-profit organization [IAPau](http://www.iapau.fr/) in 2016.
-Since 2020, he is researcher at the [LMAP](https://lma-umr5142.univ-pau.fr/fr/index.html) at [Université de Pau et des Pays de l'Adour](https://www.univ-pau.fr/fr/index.html) and created the GreenAI UPPA Group.
+In 2020, he is researcher at the [LMAP](https://lma-umr5142.univ-pau.fr/fr/index.html) at [Université de Pau et des Pays de l'Adour](https://www.univ-pau.fr/fr/index.html) and created the GreenAI UPPA Group.
-His research interest are online learning, mathematical statistics, information theory for machine learning  and more recently, in the applications of these activities to deep learning techniques and environmental challenges.
+He is now investigating social aspects in agriculture practices, notably the links between sufficiency, resilience, and how focusing on performance can lead to a vulnerable society.
 For contact, send an email at sebastien[dot]loustau[at]univ-pau.fr

 [Web page](https://sebastienloustau.github.io/)